historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 2. Semester Long: (50%) CONTENT QUIZZES

 * Weekly quiz on assigned content (readings & lectures)
+* The lowest content quiz score is automatically dropped from the gradebook
+* The total score is calculated cumulatively (simple point addition of total available points)

 3. Early Term: (20%) SHORT ANSWER TEST